-International Wildlife Crimestoppers is a non-profit corporation dedicated to reducing the illegal taking (poaching) of North America’s fish and wildlife resources through the exchange of information with anti-poaching organizations at, national, regional and local levels.
+International Wildlife Crimestoppers is a non-profit corporation dedicated to reducing the illegal taking (poaching) of North America’s fish and wildlife resources through the exchange of information with anti-poaching organizations.
 Members are agencies or organizations whose primary responsibility is the collection and passing on of information relating to violations of laws and regulations regarding the fish, wildlife and habitat in their state or province.
-Currently, the association is made up of North American states and Canadian provinces, along with a board consisting of environmental, outdoor and enforcement enthusiasts.
+Currently, the association is made up of U.S. states and Canadian provinces with an Executive Board consisting of environmental, outdoor and enforcement enthusiasts.

-As a non-profit corporation, IWC does not receive any state or federal funding and depends solely on financial support from memberships, public and corporate donations, as well as private and individual donations.
+As a non-profit corporation, IWC does not receive any state or federal funding and depends solely on financial support from memberships, public and corporate donations, as well as fundraisers and private and individual donations.

 The purposes for which the Association is organized are exclusively charitable, religious, and educational within the meaning of section 501 (c) (3) of the Internal Revenue Code of 1954 or the corresponding provision of any future United States Internal Revenue Law.